Carol is a loving parent to a beautiful Scottish terrier and has raised two other terriers in the past.

 All about the Scottish Terrier, info, pictures, rescues, care, temperament, health, puppies and much more

 Don’t Repeat Commands That Are Not Obeyed the First Time

 Scotties love to test how far they can push things.
 If you command “Sit” and your Scot ignores you, don’t continue to repeat “Sit” because he will learn he doesn’t have to sit until you say it 3 or 4 times.
 Instead, gently push him into a sitting position, praise lightly (“Good boy”) and then walk away and ignore him.
 You have compelled him to obey, but for not obeying the first command he is deprived of your esteemed presence.
 Scotties hate to be ignored.
 If he comes looking for you, greet him warmly then issue the command again.
 If he obeys, praise lavishly.

 Her bond of trust and affection with you can be broken forever after even one instance of physical abuse.
 Scotties have long memories.
 If your Scot commits a grievous mistake, such as biting someone, scold her sharply (“Nessie!
 Bad girl!”) and confine her immediately in her crate.
 Then you will have to begin the work of figuring out what prompted the behavior and how to correct it.
 But hitting definitely will not solve the problem.
 On occasion, I do tap my girl Isabel lightly on the nose with one finger when she is being willful.
 That is more than enough to get her attention.

-Love and understand your Scottish terrier and he will give you years of devoted compansionship, fun, wisdom, and insight into the heart of one of God's great, noble creatures.
+Love and understand your Scottish Terrier and he will give you years of devoted companionship, fun, wisdom, and insight into the heart of one of God's great, noble creatures.